-- a) Removal of existing trees and vegetation; - b) Mitigation for removal or damage to existing trees. - c) Native Seeding; - d) Topsoiling; - e) Basic project grading to achieve project minimum requirements; - f) Permanent and Temporary Erosion Control, including placement of a base rock mulch (i.e. type of rock mulch predominantly used in the corridor for the purpose of controlling erosion in ditches, swales or other drainage elements); - g) Permanent and Temporary Dust Control; - h) Materials and finish of all bridge elements required for the project, including (but not limited to) railings/parapets, fine surface finish colored to match base color, columns, abutment walls, girders, fencing, etc. to meet project minimum standards; - i) Materials and finish of all roadway elements, including (but not limited to) roadway paving, sidewalk paving, curb and gutter, signage, roadway and pedestrian lighting, etc. to meet project minimum standards; - j) Materials and finish of all slope paving to meet project minimum standards; - k) Materials and finish of all retaining, sound or freestanding walls required to meet minimum project standards, Vertical rustication is standard finish treatment used for these elements; - 1) Materials and finish of all light poles and mast arms to meet project minimum standards; - m) Materials and finish of all signal and sign poles to meet project minimum standards; - n) Fencing, including pedestrian and right-of-way, to meet project minimum standards; - o) Roadway striping, including crosswalks, to meet project minimum standards; - p) Corridor theme color paint, stain, and integral pigment applied to all new structures and any existing structures impacted by the project; - q) Anti-Graffiti Coatings; - r) Costs for maintenance of Right of Way for trash, debris and graffiti removal; - s) 6 inch HDPE Sleeves under new ramps; and - t) Cost for Design of project including development of Aesthetics plan.
+- a) Removal of existing trees and vegetation; - b) Mitigation (replacement of the same or greater size than existing) for damage to existing trees. - c) Native Seeding; - d) Topsoiling; - e) Basic project grading to achieve project minimum requirements; - f) Permanent and Temporary Erosion Control, including placement of a base rock mulch (i.e. type of rock mulch predominantly used in the corridor for the purpose of controlling erosion in ditches, swales or other drainage elements); - g) Permanent and Temporary Dust Control; - h) Materials and finish of all bridge elements required for the project, including (but not limited to) railings/parapets, fine surface finish colored to match base color, columns, abutment walls, girders, fencing, etc.; - i) Materials and finish of all roadway elements, including (but not limited to) roadway paving, sidewalk paving, curb and gutter, signage, roadway and pedestrian lighting, etc.; - j) Materials and finish of all slope paving; - k) Materials and finish of all retaining, sound or freestanding walls required, Vertical rustication is standard finish treatment used for these elements; - 1) Materials and finish of all light poles and mast arms;

-For the purposes of this Project, the following list of items will be considered the aesthetic elements of the project that will be paid for as part of the Aesthetic Allowance:
+- m) Materials and finish of all signal and sign poles; - n) Fencing, including pedestrian and right-of-way; - o) Roadway striping, including crosswalks; - p) Corridor theme color paint, stain, and integral pigment applied to all new structures and any existing structures impacted by the project; - q) Costs for maintenance of Right of Way for trash, debris and graffiti removal; - r) 6-inch HDPE Sleeves under new ramps; and - s) Cost for Design of project including development of Aesthetics plan.

-- a) Aesthetic treatments of bridge elements above those required to meet project minimum standards; - b) Aesthetic treatments of barriers and railings, this may include texture where not in conflict with safety or other requirements and that are above project minimum standards; - c) Paved slope treatments, including accent color, texture, and finish, that are above those required to meet the project minimum standards; - d) Color staining/painting for corridor accent color(s) on applicable project elements, including, but not limited to, bridge parapets, columns, girders walls, etc; - e) Aesthetic treatments of retaining walls, noise walls (if any), or freestanding walls, above those required to meet the project minimum standards; - f) Contour grading, slope rounding, channel/drainage swale treatments, excluding basic grading to achieve project requirements; - g) Groundplane treatments, gravel/rock mulch, rockscapes, and boulders, etc., above the required treatments needed to meet the project minimum standards; - h) Sculptural and artistic features including stand alone and those related to other structures;
+Aesthetic elements are those elements that are above TxDOT design criteria and standards and construction specifications.
+Aesthetic elements will be paid for as part of the Aesthetic Allowance.
+For the purposes of this Project, the following list of items will be considered the aesthetic elements of the project:

-- i) Aesthetic treatments of light poles and mast arms, above that required to meet the project minimum standards; - j) Decorative sidewalk paving, median and island paving, or pedestrian specialty paving, including material, color, and finish that is above the project minimum standard requirements (i.e. the cost difference between concrete paving and decorative concrete paving); - k) Decorative crosswalk paving, if appropriate; - Aesthetic hardscape at interchanges and intersections, including decorative walls, paving and artistic elements (excludes basic project elements such as roadway and sidewalk paving, retaining walls, and any other elements required to meet the project requirements); - m) Fencing, including right of way and pedestrian fencing, that is above the project minimum standards; - n) Signage, including decorative street identification and treatments to highway sign posts or sign bridges, if appropriate, that is above the project minimum standards; - o) Trees, shrubs, and other plant material, excluding native seeding and mitigation plantings; - p) Irrigation and sleeving, above that required for mitigation, or listed under basic elements; and - q) Decorative light fixtures, including decorative or ambient lights, decorative pedestrian lighting on bridges and excluding roadway, high mast or other base requirements to meet the project minimum standards.
+- a) Aesthetic features of bridges, this may include material, finish, color, shape, and texture; - b) Aesthetic treatments of barriers and railings, this may include material, finish, color and texture where not in conflict with safety or other Project requirements; - c) Paved slope treatments, including accent color, texture, and finish, that are above those required to meet the project minimum standards; - d) Color staining/painting for corridor accent color(s) on applicable project elements, including, but not limited to, bridge parapets, columns, girders walls, etc; - e) Aesthetic treatments of retaining walls, noise walls (if any), or freestanding walls, this may include finish, color and texture; - f) Contour grading, slope rounding, channel/drainage swale treatments, excluding basic grading to achieve project requirements; - g) Groundplane treatments, gravel/rock mulch, rockscapes, and boulders, etc., ; - h) Sculptural and artistic features including stand alone and those related to other structures; - i) Aesthetic treatments of light poles and mast arms,; - j) Decorative sidewalk paving, median and island paving, or pedestrian specialty paving, including material, color, and finish (i.e. the cost difference between concrete paving and decorative concrete paving); - k) Decorative crosswalk paving, if appropriate; - 1) Aesthetic hardscape at interchanges and intersections, including decorative walls, paving and artistic elements; - m) Fencing, including right of way and pedestrian fencing; - n) Signage, including decorative street identification and treatments to highway sign posts or sign bridges, if appropriate; - o) Trees, shrubs, and other plant material, excluding native seeding and mitigation plantings; - p) Irrigation and sleeving, above that required for mitigation, or listed under basic elements; and - q) Decorative light fixtures, including decorative or ambient lights, decorative pedestrian lighting on bridges and excluding roadway, high mast or other base requirements; - r) Material finish and color of light poles and mast arms, ambient lighting colors.